nuuuwan/news_lk3_data/README.md

 Showers or thundershowers will occur at several places in Western, Southern, Sabaragamuwa, Central, North-western and Uva provinces in the evening or at night, the Department of Meteorology says.

-Misty conditions can be expected at some places in Western, Sabaragamuwa, Central and Uva provinces and in Galle and Matara districts during the morning.
+Misty conditions can be expected at some places in Western, Sabaragamuwa, Central and Uva provinces and Galle and Matara districts during the morning.

 The public is advised to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.